jhpyle/docassemble/_docs/config.md

 `true` will cause the server to connect to whatever address is associated with the `eth0` network.

+## <a name="http port"></a>Alternative port for HTTP

+By default, if you are not using [HTTPS], the **docassemble** web application runs on port 80.
+When running [Docker], you can map any port on the host to port 80 in the container.
+However, if you are using a system like Heroku which expects HTTP to be available at a specific port other than port 80, you can set `http port` to the port number.

 ## <a name="log"></a>Directory for log files

 **docassemble** writes messages to a log files stored in the directory